ivkram/specvizitor/_sources/userguide/app-settings.rst

     * - :guilabel:`Catalog`
       - Load a new catalog, configure aliases for column names
     * - :guilabel:`Data Source`
-      - Change the data path
+      - Change the data path, enable recursive search [#f2]_, add new images
     * - :guilabel:`Data Viewer`
       - Add spectral lines to the data viewer